okpy/jassign/docs/notebook-format.md

-# Notebook Assignments with Embedded Solutions and Tests
+# Notebook Format for Assignment Authors

+A format for Jupyter notebook assignments with embedded solutions and tests.

 The following specification for embedding tests into a Jupyter notebook has these characteristics: